Justin Brownlee: Al Riyadi

-Sixth and Seventh Conference with the Barangay Ginebra San Miguel
+Barangay Ginebra San Miguel (2019–2020)

 Ginebra taps Brownlee again for the 2019 PBA Commissioner's Cup.
 He debut for the Ginebra against the Blackwater Elite on May 24, 2019.
 He scored a game-high 44 points to go along with 10 rebounds and 7 assists but his team was defeated by the Elite in OT.
 The next game, Brownlee recorded 27 points, 12 rebounds, 8 assists and 4 blocks in a 110–95 victory over the Meralco Bolts.
 It was Ginebra's first win of the conference.
 On June 16, Brownlee scored a season-high 39 points to go along with 15 rebounds and 5 assists in a 110–107 win over the San Miguel Beermen.
 On July 7, in a game against the Magnolia Hotshots, Brownlee scored a professional career-high 49 points as he led the Barangay Ginebra in a win over the Hotshots.
 He also recorded 20 rebounds and 7 assists in the game.
 In the last game of the 2019 PBA Commissioners' Cup elimination, Justin Brownlee broke again his career-high with 50 points in a 127–123 overtime win over the Columbian Dyip.

 During the 2019 Commissioners' Cup playoffs, Brownlee led Ginebra towards a series sweep against the Magnolia Hotshots after averaging 25 points per game and 12.5 rebounds per game while shooting 52.5 percent from the field in the series.
 In the semifinals round, Brownlee and the Ginebra San Miguel were up against the top-seeded TNT Katropa led by former NBA player Terrence Jones.
 They lose the series against TNT Katropa.

 However, in the 2019 Governor's Cup, he led his team to another championship beating the Meralco Bolts in the Finals.